Xiaomi 14 Ultra Makes A Big Entrance In The UAE For The First Time

 Price and availability

-The Xiaomi 14 will be available in the UAE market on March 1st, providing three color options – Black, White, and Jade Green.
-It will be offered in a single storage variant of 12+512GB, with a price set at 3299 AED.
+The Xiaomi 14 will be available in the UAE market on March 1st, providing three color options - Black, White, and Jade Green.
+It will be offered in a single storage variant of 12+512GB, with a price set at Dh3,299.

 Following closely, the Xiaomi 14 Ultra will make its debut in the UAE market in April.
 It will come in two elegant color choices - Black and White.
 Similar to its counterpart, it will also be available in a single storage variant of 16+512GB.

-Meanwhile, the Xiaomi Smart Band 8 Pro is preparing to launch in Light Gray and Black, offering competitive pricing starting from 279 AED.
-The Xiaomi Watch 2 will be available in both silver and black cases, respectively paired with a gray and black TPU strap, priced at 759 AED.
-Additionally, the captivating Xiaomi Watch S3 will come in Silver and Black variants, offered for 549 AED.
+Meanwhile, the Xiaomi Smart Band 8 Pro is preparing to launch in Light Gray and Black, offering competitive pricing starting from Dh279.
+The Xiaomi Watch 2 will be available in both silver and black cases, respectively paired with a gray and black TPU strap, priced at Dh759.
+Additionally, the captivating Xiaomi Watch S3 will come in Silver and Black variants, offered for Dh549.

 Xiaomi 14 and Xiaomi 14 Ultra will include 4 generations of Android OS upgrades, as well as 5 years of security patches.
 Users of the two devices are entitled to experience 100GB of Google One cloud storage for a 6-month trial and 3 months of YouTube Premium with ad-free access to YouTube and the YouTube Music app.